Senior Vietnam policeman arrested for allegedly organizing gambling

 “This is a particularly large scale case, using high technology, especially serious, complex and sensitive, involving many people, many sectors and provinces, involving officials within the police,” State-run radio Voice of Vietnam news website cited the Party’s secretariat as saying on Sunday.

 Local state-controlled media VnExpress and Tuoi Tre News website said Hoa was a former head of the police’s high-technology department.
-Hoa was also stripped off his “people’s police” title by the nation’s president on Sunday, the ministry said.
+Hoa was also stripped off his“people’s police” title by the nation’s president on Sunday, the ministry said.

 Vietnam’s anti-graft push caught international attention last year when Germany accused the Southeast Asian nation of kidnapping a Vietnamese official from a Berlin park in scenes reminiscent of the Cold War.
 The man was eventually handed two life sentences for embezzlement.